Eshaancoding/VelvaProgrammingLanguage/README.md

 ## Todo:

-* Class implementation

-	* actual variables ...
-		* check whether if accessing variable is private
-		* What if we redeclare a private variable in a class structure.
-What do we do :/

 * Enable arguments be classes
 	* The convert to LLVM Type should already be implemented
 	* in CompilationContext::getDefaultValue make sure you have default classes already